ConsultingMD/blog/source/_posts/2014-06-03-rolling-your-own-ajax-partials-with-jquery-rails.markdown

 })(jQuery);
 ```

-We now have the ability to invoke the plugin on a set of jquery elements, using the familiar jQuery selector based chaining syntax.
+We now have the ability to invoke the plugin on a set of jquery elements, using the familiar jQuery selector-based chaining syntax.

 Let's do this by adding the following to our controller's client code.
 In our example, it's `part1.js.coffee` and we will enhance all anchor elements to our new plugin.